-Jones has led the Vols to an 8-4 regular-season record in 2015, marking Tennessee’s first eight-win season since 2007.
-Under Jones, UT also earned bowl eligibility in back-to-back seasons for the first since 2009-10.
-Tennessee finished the regular season on a five-game winning streak, marking the the Vols’ longest streak since winning the final five regular-season contests of 2007.
+Jones led the Vols to an 9-4 regular-season record in 2015, marking Tennessee's best season since 2007.
+Under Jones, UT won bowls in back-to-back seasons for the first since 1995-96.
+Tennessee finished the 2015 season on a six-game winning streak, marking the Vols' longest streak since winning the final six regular-season contests of 2003.

 Jones and his staff have been relentless on the recruiting trail since arriving in Knoxville.
 Under Jones' leadership, Tennessee has signed consensus top five recruiting classes in each of the last two years, marking the first time in school history the Vols achieved such lofty status.
 Jones has prioritized the state of Tennessee in his recruiting efforts, and the 2014 class featured the overwhelming majority of the top talent in the state of Tennessee signing with the Vols, including Freshman All-American and All-SEC performer Derek Barnett, a multitude of Freshman All-SEC players (Barnett, Todd Kelly, Jr., Jashon Robertson), and team's leading rusher in 2014, Jalen Hurd.
 The 2015 recruiting class already features 10 early enrollees and a prospective class that should rank in the Top 10 again this year.